learn-co-students/alternate-javascript-code-challenge-final-web-071717/README.md

 4. If a user provides invalid input (non-numbers for the operands, division by zero, improper types) we should not perform any calculation.
 We will handle bad input with the function `dogeProtec`.
 This function has already been made -- you only need to invoke it.

-5. Our refactored solution should keep track of previously calculated values.
+5. Our OOSolution should keep track of previously calculated values.

-6. Our refactored solution should have a function that calculates the sum of all previously calculated values.
+6. Our OOSolution should have a function that calculates the sum of all previously calculated values.

 ### Important Notes